stephenulmer/macos-setup-ansible/README.md

 When I acquired my 2018 MacBook Adorable(tm), my 2013 13" MacBook Pro became a desktop workstation.
 To guard my sanity, I decided that all of my work product, documents, and projects would live in various cloud services.

 This took care of my "user data" so to speak, but not the actual configuration of the workstations themselves.
-If I loose one (let's say to customs or the TSA), then I'm still hours or days from a comfortable work environment -- even after replacing the hardware and syncing my data.
+If I lost a computer (let's say to customs, the TSA, or a hotel thief), then I would have still been hours or days from a comfortable work environment -- even after replacing the hardware and syncing my data.
+As this project matures, it should converge towards complete coverage of my configuration.